axhav/CompCons/doc/readme.txt

         - Test that function can return multi-arrays and that passing a multi-arrays to a function works.

-    We have modified the test file Test.py.
-The test file can now test x86.
-    When passing the -C flag, x86 will be compiled and tested with the test for submission B.

 Extension:
     - Single array with foreach.
     - Multi arrays.